Requirements for a direct review for non-code of conduct actions

 We can only accept non code of conduct matters for direct review in limited circumstances.
 If your circumstances do not meet the criteria set out in the legislation, we cannot accept an application for direct MPC review.
 Instead, you will be advised to seek a primary review by your agency.

-Regulation 5.24 of the Public Service Regulations and clause 96 of the Parliamentary Determination, allows employees to seek a direct review only when:
+The Public Service Regulations 2023 and the Parliamentary Determination, allows employees to seek a direct review only when: